-Get compensation for inflated energy bills
+Can I get compensation for inflated energy bills?

 Across the UK, businesses and other organisations rely on energy brokers to secure favourable gas and electricity deals.
 However, the trust placed in these brokers is often misplaced, as lawyers believe some pushed the energy companies that paid them the best commission rather than looking for the best deals for their customers.